blued-gear/SymfonyLogViewer/README.md

 # Symfony Log Viewer

 A web-based interface for viewing, filtering, and analyzing Symfony application logs (incl.
 Messenger logs).
-This tool provides a convenient way to browse and debug your Symfony application without having to manually parse log files or opening them in an editor.
+This tool provides a convenient way to browse and debug the Mbin application without having to manually parse log files or opening them in an editor.

 ## Features